haproxy/haproxy/doc/lua-api/index.rst

   Lua execution or resume, so two consecutive call to the function "now" will probably returns the same result.

-  :returns: an array which contains two entries "sec" and "usec". "sec"
+  :returns: a table which contains two entries "sec" and "usec". "sec"
     contains the current at the epoch format, and "usec" contains the current microseconds.